 Self-management skills on the rise

 Despite the radical change and disruption 2020 has brought, the skills employers believe will grow most in demand over the next five years have remained consistent since the first Future of Jobs report was released in 2016.
 New skills on the list are mostly soft skills and they include self-management skills like active learning, resilience, stress tolerance and flexibility.
 This makes sense given the rise in remote work and the need for people to be autonomous and manage themselves.

 The report lists the “top 10 skills” that will rise in prominence over the next five years, but really there are about 23.
-The authors lump things like “resilience” and “flexibility” together, for example, which are really two completely different things.
-They also break the skills down into four categories: problem solving, self-management, working with people, technology use and development.
+For example, the authors lump things like “resilience” and “flexibility” together, which are really two completely different things.
+They also break the skills down into four categories: problem-solving, self-management, working with people, technology use and development.

 - Analytical thinking and innovation

 When it comes to what they’re calling “reskilling,” 39% of employers plan to do it internally while this will be supplemented by online learning platforms and external consultants.

 The reality is that all of the listed skills are obviously good to have and anyone who has the time and resources to learn and sharpen these skills now should probably do so.
 It will keep us all relevant and competitive in the future.